Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

 Luggage Transfer Services

 This deserves a specific mention because it changes how you experience the ride.
 Several companies along the Loire route — including Detours de Loire and Loire Vélo Nature — will collect your bags from your accommodation each morning and deliver them to your next stop before you arrive.
 Cost is typically €10–€20 per bag per transfer.
-If you book your whole route in advance with your accommodation, you give them the list of stops and they handle the logistics.
+If you book your whole route in advance with your accommodation lined up, you give them the list of stops and they handle the logistics.

 Stay in the loop